shalina2/seattle-301d41/01-smacss-media-queries/README.md

 We will spend some time reviewing the concepts from the lab 00 assignments.
 We will also discuss several new and very important topics, including state, scope, and the "new" keyword.

-## Daily Plan

-- Overview of 301
-- Review of lab 00 assignments
-- Discussion of context, scope, "this", and "new"
-- Review of CSS floats
-- Introduction to code challenges
-- Introduction of Code Challenge topic
-- Lab Prep

 ## Learning Objectives

 As as result of completing Lecture 1 of Code 301, students will: